fabric8io/kubernetes-client/doc/CHEATSHEET.md

       .withNamespaced(true)
       .build();
 ```
-Once you have built it, you can pass it to typeless DSL as argument `client.genericKubernetesResources(resourceDefinitionContext)`.
-With this in place, you can do your standard operations.
+Once you have built it, you instead use `client.genericKubernetesResources(resourceDefinitionContext)` as your api entry point.

+Explicit usage examples:

 - Load a resource from yaml:
 ```java